hectorcanovas/euclid_documentation/euclid_documentation_hcanovas.rst

 **Notes:**

-* Given the size of the Euclid FITS images (~1.4 GB for the MER images and ~7 GB for calibrated VIS images) the download can require a few seconds or even minutes (depending on the internet bandwith).
+* Given the size of the Euclid FITS images (~1.4 GB for the MER images and ~7 GB for calibrated VIS images) downloading individual files is time consuming (depending on the internet bandwith).

 * Via ESA Datalabs_ you have direct access to all the Euclid products.
 In other words: there is no need to download them and this step can be skip.